 Property Description Pencil Properties Dialog The arrow button right of the preview area opens the Pencil Properties dialog.
 While the Tool Properties view only gives you access to a few of the pencil properties, a list of pencil presets and other drawing options, the Pencil Properties dialog gives you access to all the available options for your pencil's shape and texture.
 For more information on the Pencil Properties dialog, see the Pencil Properties Dialog section below.
 Maximum Size Defines the maximum width of the pencil line.
 If the tool is used with a pressure sensitive pen tablet, the width of the stroke will vary between its maximum size and minimum size depending on the amount of pressure used.
 If used with a mouse, the width of the stroke will always be its maximum size.
 Centerline Smoothing Defines the number of control points added to the centre line.
 The fewer the control points the smoother (but less faithful) the line.
 Shape You can adjust the start, end, and join style of a pencil line.
-Shape Start End Join Shape Start End Join Shape Start End Join Mittre End En
+Shape Start End Join Start Flat Flat Start: Lets you select the style of the start tip, which is the first tip you drew.
+Start.
+Lets you select the style of the start up, which is the list up you drew.
+You can choose between Round or Flat style.
+End: Lets you select the style of the end tip, which is the last tip you drew.
+You can choose between Round or Flat style.
+Join: Lets you select the joint style.
+The joints are where the line curves abruptly.
+You could also define the Join style as the corner style.
+You can choose between Round, Mitre and Bevel style.

-Icon Property Description Harmony provides a variety of pencil presets and thickness stencils and also lets you create and save your own.
+lcon Property Description Presets list Harmony provides a variety of pencil presets and thickness stencils and also lets you create and save your own.
 It is a good idea to create and save pencils with precise sizes and parameters when you draw for efficiency and consistency.
 A thickness stencil saves the thickness information across the length of the line.
-When drawing with a thickness stencil, the pressure sensitivity Presets list of the tablet is discarded.
+When drawing with a thickness stencil, the pressure sensitivity of the tablet is discarded.
 A thickness stencil can be used while drawing, or applied afterwards.
 You also have the possibility to apply different textures to your lines by either using the default presets or to import your own.
 You can export the pencil presets that you have created and import those that others have created.
 This is a good way for you and project collaborators to keep a consistent look for the project.
 New Brush Preset Creates a new preset based on the current tool properties.
-D. Delete Brush Preset Deletes the currently selected preset.
-Brush Presets Menu Open a menu that contains the following options: New Brush Preset: Creates a new preset based on the current tool properties.
-Delete Brush: Deletes the currently selected preset.
-Rename Brush: Allows you to rename the currently selected preset. da Import Brushes: Allows you to import brush presets exported from Harmony.
-Export Brushes: Allows you to export your brush presets into an . xml file.
-Small Thumbnail: Displays presets in a grid of small thumbnails with a preview of their tip.
-Large Thumbnail: Displays presets in a grid of big thumbnails, with their name and a preview of their tip.
-Stroke View: Displays presets in a list, with their name and a preview of a stroke done with each preset.
+D Delete Brush Preset Deletes the currently selected preset.
+Brush Presets Menu Open a menu that contains the following options: New Brush Preset: Creates a new preset based on the current tool properties. • Delete Brush: Deletes the currently selected preset.
+Rename Brush: Allows you to rename the currently selected preset. Ē Import Brushes: Allows you to import brush presets exported from Harmony.
+Export Brushes: Allows you to export your brush presets into an .xml file. • Small Thumbnail: Displays presets in a grid of small thumbnails with a preview of their tip. • Large Thumbnail: Displays presets in a grid of big thumbnails, with their name and a preview of their tip. • Stroke View: Displays presets in a list, with their name and a preview of a stroke done with each preset.